astrada/smartwishlistapp-android/README.md

 How to build
 ------------

-This app was developed with [Android Studio](http://developer.android.com/sdk/index.html).
+This app was developed with [Android Studio](http://developer.android.com/sdk/index.html) IDE.

 ### Dependencies